• Register Now for a Free Account!

 • Be aware not all medical insurance plans will have full coverage while traveling and some will not have any coverage at all while traveling.

-• Check with your Health Insurance Company prior to traveling to verify what coverage you may have while traveling and in any foreign country destinations.
+• Check with your Health Insurance Company before traveling to verify what coverage you may have while traveling and in any foreign country destinations.

 • Most travel insurance plans include medical insurance coverage options, see Travel Insurance information below.